Bob Wolff: National broadcasting work

-Bob Wolff was the longest running sports broadcaster in television and radio history.
+Bob Wolff was the longest-running sports broadcaster in television and radio history.
 He is a recipient of the Ford C. Frick Award from the Baseball Hall of Fame and the Curt Gowdy Media Award from the Basketball Hall of Fame.
 Wolff has also been honored with induction into Madison Square Garden's Walk of Fame, the National Sportscasters and Sportswriters Hall of Fame, Sigma Nu fraternity Hall of Fame, and many others.

-Wolff was a professional broadcaster in nine decades.
+Wolff was a professional broadcaster for nine decades.
 Seen and heard on two ESPN TV specials in 2008, he had been on the Madison Square Garden Network since 1954 and on Cablevision's News 12 Long Island since 1986.

-Wolff became the pioneer TV voice of the Washington Senators in 1947, and moved with the team to Minnesota in 1961.
+Wolff became the pioneer TV voice of the Washington Senators in 1947 and moved with the team to Minnesota in 1961.
 In 1962 he joined NBC as the play-by-play man on the TV Baseball Game-of-the-Week, where he worked until 1965.

 Also heard on Mutual's Game-of-the-Day, Wolff was selected to be a World Series broadcaster in 1956 and that year called Don Larsen's perfect game across the country on the Mutual Broadcast System and around the world on the Armed Forces radio.
 He also was on NBC Radio for the World Series in 1958 and 1961.

 Wolff was seen and heard doing play-by-play on all the major TV networks.
 Another of his classic broadcasts was the NY Giants / Baltimore Colts 1958 NFL Championship Game called, "The Greatest Game Ever Played".
 On the collegiate scene, he broadcast the Rose Bowl, Sugar Bowl, Gator Bowl, and many others.
 Wolff was the television play-by-play voice of the Detroit Pistons for multiple seasons.

 Wolff was also an announcer for the Westminster Kennel Club Dog Show, the National Horse Show, the Garden's college and pro basketball and hockey games, men and women's tennis, track and boxing events as well as gymnastics and bowling.
 He did soccer games for the old Tampa Bay Rowdies.

 New York Knicks and New York Rangers

 Wolff became known regionally as television's play-by-play voice for eight teams in five different sports – the New York Knicks and Detroit Pistons of the NBA as well as the New York Rangers of the NHL, the Washington Senators/Minnesota Twins of MLB, the Baltimore Colts, Washington Redskins and Cleveland Browns of the NFL, and soccer's Tampa Bay Rowdies of the initial North American Soccer League.

-He was one of very few American play-by-play announcers to have covered each of the four major team sports leagues as well as soccer with Dale Arnold being the other, calling Boston Bruins, Celtics, Red Sox, Patriots, and Revolution.
+He was one of the very few American play-by-play announcers to have covered each of the four major team sports leagues as well as soccer, with Dale Arnold being another, having called games of all of Boston's major sports teams: the Bruins, Celtics, Red Sox, Patriots, and Revolution.

 For many years Wolff was the play-by-play telecaster for all events originating from Madison Square Garden.

 His broadcast partner with the Knicks for many years was Cal Ramsey.